 - 8. Those original sheets should be mailed within four (4) weeks of the conclusion of each particular Whiz-Bang qualifier.
-The exception to this is, if the shoot is held in July of the current 4H year, those score sheets need to be delivered to Morgan Harbison either in person or by mail by the conclusion of the State Games in the same year. - 9.
-Any score sheets not turned in by the deadlines listed above will be grounds for that particular Whiz-Bang not being considered as a qualified Whiz-Bang nor will those scores for each shooter be considered. - 10.
-A printed spread sheet of the scores for all shooters would be helpful for tabulating them to determine which shooters are qualified for Whiz-Bang Finals.
+The exception to this is, if the shoot is held in July of the current 4H year, those score sheets need to be delivered to Morgan Harbison either in person or by mail by the conclusion of the State Games in the same year. - Any score sheets not turned in by the deadlines listed above will be grounds for that particular Whiz-Bang not being considered as a qualified Whiz-Bang nor will those scores for each shooter be considered. - 10.
+A printed spread sheet of the scores, and break-out of each age group for all shooters should be sent after each qualifier to help tabulating them to determine which shooters are qualified for Whiz-Bang Finals.